 Although homeowners do not make monthly payments to FirstREX, applicants are required to have good credit.
 Their credit is evaluated to ensure they are in a position to continue to make any mortgage payments should they have an outstanding home loan.

 Homeowners must be over the age of 18 to qualify for a REX Agreement.
 There is no maximum age.
-Disability or health status is not considered a factor but because the home must be owner-occupied and there are early termination fees, persons whose health may require them to move from the home are not good candidates for this source of funds.
-Marital , family or veteran discharge status are not a factors in eligibility.
+Disability or health status is not considered a factor, but because the home must be owner-occupied and there are early termination fees, persons whose health may require them to move from the home within five years are not good candidates for this source of funds.
+Marital, family, or veteran discharge statuses are not factors in eligibility.

 The home must have a minimum appraised value of $250,000, and the applicant must, at a minimum, have 25% equity in the home.
-Commercial properties, condominiums (as part of large complexes) and co-ops are not eligible properties.
+Commercial properties, condominiums (as part of large complexes), and co-ops are not eligible properties.
 The condition of the home is also a consideration factor.

 REX Agreement benefits are paid out in a lump sum at the time of entering the agreement.
 There are no restrictions on how the proceeds can be used.
 Persons entering a REX Agreement receive between 4% - 10% of their home’s value in cash.
 This amount varies with the percent of the home’s future appreciation they are willing to share.

-The costs associated with a REX Agreement should be considered at 3 levels.
+The costs associated with a REX Agreement should be considered at three levels.

 1) There is the cost associated with giving up a percentage of the home’s appreciation.
 This can be difficult to determine because one cannot predict the future value of their home.

 2) While a REX Agreement is not considered a loan, there are closing costs.
 These include flat fees of approximately $1,500 for escrow, title and flood certification and a variable fee equal to 3% of the lump sum payment.